ContainerSSH/containerssh.github.io/docs/reference/upcoming/index.md

 ### SSH key format

 In the previous version ContainerSSH sent the SSH key in the OpenSSH binary format in the `publicKeyBase64` field.
-This format was not easy to integrate to it is replated with the `publicKey` field containing the SSH key in the authorized key format.
+This format was not easy to integrate and it is now replaced with the `publicKey` field containing the SSH key in the authorized key format.

 The change is described in the [publicKeyBase64 deprecation notice](/deprecations/publicKeyBase64.md).